gauravfodekar/NodeJSNotes/README.md

 These methods allow you to work with JSON data in JavaScript, whether you need to parse JSON strings into JavaScript objects or stringify JavaScript objects into JSON format for communication with APIs or storage.

-9.#What kind of operations we can perform on array
+9. #   What kind of operations we can perform on array
 Answer: Arrays in JavaScript are versatile data structures that allow you to store and manipulate collections of values.
 You can perform various operations on arrays, including but not limited to:

 1. **Accessing Elements:**